IELTS Writing Task 2 Topics with Answers

-The IELTS Writing Task 2 is a formal essay-writing task in the IELTS Exam where candidates are required to respond to a question or statement within 250 to 300 words.
-The task assesses the candidate's ability to present a clear argument, support their ideas with examples, and use a wide range of vocabulary and grammar accurately.
-Candidates must address all parts of the prompt, whether it involves discussing both views on an issue, providing solutions to a problem, or expressing their own opinion.
-Logical coherence, effective paragraphing, and a strong conclusion are key to achieving a high band score.
-Proper time management is also essential, as Task 2 is worth twice as much as Task 1.
+IELTS Writing Task 2 is a formal essay writing task in the IELTS Exam.
+For this, test takers need to answer a question or statement in an essay form within 250 to 300 words.
+The task tests test takers' ability to present an argument clearly, support their ideas with examples and use a wide range of vocabulary.
+Remember - you have to answer all parts of the question/prompt and so, proper time management is important for this question as Task 2 is worth twice as much as Task 1.

 For more info. on how to register for IELTS Exam, latest guidelines, IELTS Exam Date, feel free to check out the IELTS exam details on Shiksha.com